Reviewed by: Marianne Dyson, February 17, 2007

 Jack leaves the tree house, goes up some stairs, and looks out a window with Annie.
 No mention is made of how much easier it is to move in the low gravity.
 They see "a rocky gray land...filled with giant craters and tall mountains.
 The sun was shining.
 But the sky was ink-black!"
 These statements are accurate.
 I was glad no mention was made of stars.
 The stars are there, but not visible because human pupils contract in bright light.

 The library book informs the children that a day on the Moon is fourteen Earth days long.
 This is correct.
 Then it says, "No air protects the moon from the sun's rays, so daytime heat reaches 260 degrees."
 This is misleading because temperature and heat are not the same thing.
 The average temperature of the surface of the moon in daylight is 225 degrees F (-22 to -58 at poles).
 The heat energy would be measured by how much its temperature changes.
 A surface's temperature depends on how much heat energy it absorbs before it reaches equilibrium.
 A piece of white paper and a piece of black paper would have different temperatures on the surface of the Moon just like they do in sunlight on Earth.
 Air does protect Earth's surface from some of the sun's rays, specifically the high frequencies, and clouds do provide cooling.
 But it does not follow that if the moon had air, it would be cooler.
 Venus has thick clouds and a surface hotter than that of Mercury!
-Sorting out the factors in heat transfer in planetary atmospheres is incredibly complicated, as the controversy about global warming shows.
+Sorting out the factors in heat transfer in planetary atmospheres is incredibly complicated.

 Jack then tells Annie that their blood would boil if they went outside.
 It would, but again, not because of the heat.

-The next quote Jack reads from the library book explains that spacesuits keep scientists from getting too hot or cold and supply air for them to breathe.
+The next quote Jack reads from the library book that explains that spacesuits keep scientists from getting too hot or cold and supply air for them to breathe.
 Thermal control in NASA spacesuits is actually provided by the undergarment that is laced with tubes full of water.
 Pumps circulate the water and provide cooling, though air flows over the head to keep the face cool and dry.
 Heaters are only needed for hands and feet because exercise generates heat.
 If a spacesuit were put on over clothes the way the children do it, they would likely overheat and cook in their own juices in less than a half hour (firefighters last about 15 minutes).

 An airlock is a lock, and requires at least two hatches to seal it shut.
 When the children press an "OPEN" button, a door slides shut behind them and then the other one opens.
 This is good.
 We must assume there was time for the air in the lock to be vented back into the dome.
 Otherwise, the air trapped in the lock with them would explode outward and send up quite a cloud of dust.